PingoUPB/pingoupb.github.io/en/faq/index.md

 <https://pingo.coactum.de/switch_view?mobile=0>

 After visiting the link, the change to the settings is saved as a cookie.
-Now, you can visit PINGO as usual via pingo.upb.de.
+Now, you can visit PINGO as usual via pingo.coactum.de.
 PINGO's menu can now be opened by using the button in the top right corner.

 ## Is it possible to switch the language of a session for an international audience?